continuwuity/continuwuity/README.md

 <!-- ANCHOR_END: catchphrase -->

 [continuwuity] is a Matrix homeserver written in Rust.
-It's a community continuation of the [conduwuit](https://github.com/girlbossceo/conduwuit) homeserver.
+It's the official community continuation of the [conduwuit](https://github.com/girlbossceo/conduwuit) homeserver.

 <!-- ANCHOR: body -->